-- Renewal follow ups for registration and identification for dogs and cats - Vehicle patrols in response to nuisance complaints - Registration of animals released from the pound - Use of notice to comply, infringements where required, prosecution of owners with unregistered dogs and cats
+- Renewal follow ups for registration and identification for dogs and cats - · Vehicle patrols in response to nuisance complaints - Registration of animals released from the pound - Use of Notice to Comply, infringements where required, prosecution of owners with unregistered dogs and cats

-Council has not had to euthanize any cats or dogs in recent times.
+Euthanasia rates are low.
 This is due to education, registration and the use of social media as a tool for returning strays and rehoming surrendered animals.
-Council will continue a program of focussing on particular 'cat trouble spots' in towns across the municipality.
+Council will continue a program of focussing on particular 'cat trouble spots' in towns across the municipality

 Council intends to continue to maintain the low euthanasia rates of dogs and cats by increasing the registration rates which will lead to higher reclaims from the pound.
-Council staff will attend each town on a rotational basis for a period of three days throughout the year to trap feral cats in areas identified by the community as being problematic.
+Council staff will attend each town on an 'as needs' basis to trap feral cats in areas identified by the community as being problematic.

-OBJECTIVE 1: Raise awareness of feral cats and undertake activities to reduce feral cat numbers.
+Objective 1: Raise awareness of feral cats and undertake activities to reduce feral cat numbers.

-ACTIVITY WHEN EVALUATION Follow up complaints relating to breeding establishments and monitoring of advertisements and excess pet registrations Annually Compare number of registered breeding establishments before and after campaign
+Activity When Evaluation Follow up complaints relating to breeding establishments and monitoring of advertisements and excess pet registrations Annually Compare number of registered breeding establishments before and after campaign